leihenshang/http-little-toy/README.en.md

 #### introduce

-Inspiration comes from 'github' on various versions of 'wrk' http concurrent testing tools, one day saw a go written version, this?
-I can do it too.
-I'll build a wheel myself. orz.
+Inspiration comes from 'github' on various versions of 'wrk' http concurrent testing tools。

 Is it fun to build wheels?
 That was fun!
+orz.

 #### feature